Skip to content

 131. Progress on human rights commitment?

-The company reports that it has undertaken human rights risk assessments across its palm oil supply chain and has initiated efforts to strengthen governance and accountability structures for human rights incorporating findings into the new group code of conduct e-learning program.
+The company reports that it conducts human rights risk assessments across its palm oil supply chain and has initiated efforts to strengthen governance and accountability structures for human rights.
+This includes training and awareness initiatives about the prohibition of forced labor.
+It also conducted an e-learning program for the group code of conduct.

 This indicator is disabled as the company is only a processor or trader.